Back

 Therefore, in the current threat landscape, the use of strong authentication is a must for accessing business-critical information.

-By switching to Authenticator Apps for strong authentication, businesses can greatly reduce the risk of unauthorized access, protect against phishing attacks, and comply with the regulatory requirements.
+By switching to authenticator apps for strong authentication, businesses can greatly reduce the risk of unauthorized access, protect against phishing attacks, and comply with the regulatory requirements.

 Further reading: